 - Network admin (

-With XPN, you can make a virtual network shareable across several projects in your Cloud Organization.
-The shared virtual network must be hosted in a project that you designate as the XPN host project.
-The following diagram shows an XPN host project sharing its network with two service projects.
+With XPN, you can make a VPC network shareable across several projects in your Cloud Organization.
+The shared VPC network must be hosted in a project that you designate as the XPN host project.
+The following diagram shows an XPN host project sharing its VPC network with two service projects.
 It is sharing "Subnet_1" with one project and "Subnet_2" with another project.

 "Standalone project" has not been designated a service project, so it can share no resources with the XPN host project.